OTTAWA ABORIGINAL COALITION

 ● Ongoing relationships with mental health partners

-d) Goal - Education needs for Aboriginal children and youth are responded to in Ottawa
+d) Goal - Education needs for Indigenous children and youth are responded to in Ottawa

 ● To work with the School Boards through the OAC sub-committee to focus on key goals established with the Coalition.

-e) Goal – Respond to issues as needs arise within the Aboriginal community and respond to new initiatives that arise.
+e) Goal – Respond to issues as needs arise within the Indigenous community and respond to new initiatives that arise.

 Strategic Direction 3: